codee-com/open-catalog/Checks/PWR003/README.md

   * However, the function also modifies `c`, memory outside of its scope, thus leading to a "normal" function.

+>[!WARNING]
+> Fortran procedures marked with the `pure` attribute do not allow
+> OpenACC/OpenMP parallelization directives.
+Be aware of this limitation in
+> case you intend to use them.

 ### Related resources

 * [PWR003 examples](https://github.com/codee-com/open-catalog/tree/main/Checks/PWR003/)